casangi/casadocs/docs/tasks/task_sdintimaging.rst

+   -  Check if restoration can happen with niter=0.
+If not, say so in the docs.
    -  Line 640 of sdint_helper.py in the log message within the 'allowshift' clause of the checkpsf method : The input psf should be "inpsf" and not sdpsf.
 This path through the code